EEEManchester/gazebo_radiation_plugin/README.md

 #### Recent Additions

-* Launch files added to allow for mapping of an environement using a husky with a radiation sensor using the radiation_mapping.launch file. (requires radiation_layer)
+* Launch files added to allow for mapping of an environement using a husky with a radiation sensor using the radiation_mapping.launch file. (requires radiation_layer for visualisation)
 * More environments added, including some (reactor room and REEl) made from CAD files
 * blender_script added to export .fbx cad files to daes
 * Scripts and services added to allow the importing of worlds from the gazebosim_world_builder and to generate worlds from a folder of dae files i.e. for use with the blender script.